falasyam/falasyam/README.md

 # About Me

 My name is Fala, I'm from Indonesia.
 I'm interesting to UI/UX Designer and Front-End Development.
-- I'm looking for Internship or Work
+- I'm looking for Internship or Full Time

 <hr>